-People were protected from risk of abuse and avoidable harm by staff who understood how to recognise and respond to concerns.
-People told us they felt safe when supported by staff.
-Risk assessments had been developed to minimise the potential risk of harm to people during the delivery of their care.
+People were protected from the risk of abuse and avoidable harm by staff who understood how to recognise and respond to concerns.
+People told us staff were available when they needed them and they felt safe in their care.
+New staff were recruited safely.
+The environment was clean and maintained.
 People were safely supported to receive their medicines as prescribed.

 People's needs were assessed, and care and support had been planned proactively and in partnership with them.
 People were provided with a nutritious and varied diet.
-Staff had received regular training and supervision to support them to meet people's needs.
+Staff received regular training and supervision to support them to meet people's needs.
 People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible; the policies and systems in the service supported this practice.

 People told us staff were kind, caring, attentive and treated them with respect.
-They said staff respected their privacy and dignity and supported them to be as independent as possible.
-The service provided people with information about local advocacy services, to ensure they could access support to express their views if they needed to.
+Staff respected people's right to privacy and dignity and encouraged people to be independent when it was safe to do so.
+The registered manager provided people with information about local advocacy services, to ensure they could access support to express their views if they needed to.